Reyka141/Difference-calculator/README.md

 # Difference calculator

 ## Description
-Compares the first file with the second and outputs the result
+Compares the first file with the second and outputs the result.

 ## Setup